 Here are some examples of fun, innovative games and exercises boxing teachers use to develop the kid’s skills, fitness and understanding.

 - Pin clothes pegs on the shoulders of each child and partner them up.

 - Square off an area.

-- Object is for the kids to grab their partner’s clothes peg from the shoulders whilst making sure their own pegs don’t get taken.
+- The object is for the kids to grab their partner’s clothes peg from the shoulders whilst making sure their pegs don’t get taken.